andiaz90/econ_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate in Economics and Economist at Central Bank of Chile
+role: Economist at Central Bank of Chile

 # Organizations/Affiliations to show in About widget
-organizations:
+#organizations:
-  - name: University of Pennsylvania
+#  - name: University of Pennsylvania
-    url:
+#    url:
-  - name: Central Bank of Chile
+#  - name: Central Bank of Chile
-    url:
+#    url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in Economics at the University of Pennsylvania and an Economist in the Economic Modeling Department at the Central Bank of Chile.
+bio: I am a Ph.D. candidate in Economics at the University of Pennsylvania and currently work as an Economist in the Economic Modeling Department at the Central Bank of Chile.
+My research focuses on Macroeconomics, Labor Economics, and Family Economics.

 # Interests to show in About widget
 interests: